berachain/docs/apps/core/content/learn/pol/faqs.md

 ### Can only validators vote on or create governance proposals?

-No. Anyone who holds enough $BGT can vote on proposals.
+Anyone who holds enough $BGT can vote on proposals.
 Anyone who meets the threshold of 1000 $BGT can create a proposal.